Delivery distance varies by store. Check to see if you are within this store's delivery area.

 Self Regulating

-Protect your home from frozen or broken pipes.
 While insulating your pipes is a good idea, insulation alone may not be enough to prevent bursting pipes from occurring in cold, wet weather.
-Shop Ace Hardware to find the right supplies from the best brands, including application tape, heating cables and more.
+Shop Ace to find the right supplies from the best brands, including heating cables, application tape and more to protect your home from frozen or broken pipes.

-Learn more about how to use heat tape and how to install heating cables with the following helpful heat tape guide from your friends at Ace.
+Learn more about how to use and install heat tape with the following helpful heat tape guide from your friends at Ace.

 How Does Heat Tape Work?